Text Box: The Troy Family Website

 Father Dennis Ryan

-Father Conway
+Father R. Conway

 Above: Father Hickey with my proud mum, dad and me when Dennis and Mary won all those cups and prizes for running in the FB playing fields.